The headless commerce platform and Admin Dashboard, shipped as one

 Add a custom field once.
 It shows up in the GraphQL schema, the database, the TypeScript types, and the Admin Dashboard, without extra wiring.

 One place to change something and have it propagate everywhere it matters.
+Most headless commerce platforms ask you to wire that yourself.
+Vendure ships the wire.

 What convinced me about Vendure is its fundamentally well-architected codebase.
 It's clear, intuitive, and easy to extend, making it adaptable to virtually any use case.

-Daniel Biegler · CTO, Chimpify GmbHTrusted by complex B2B commerce and enterprise retail.
+Daniel Biegler · CTO, Chimpify GmbH